 You see where this is going.
 I get it, because I’ve definitely let myself get peer pressured to go out partying when I should have been studying back in university, and I’ve probably peer-pressured my own friends to act against their better judgment too.

 In fact, my wife and I occasionally get addicted to TV shows, and egg each other on to watch “just one more” episode.

 That’s why we can’t have Netflix.
 Crab mentality goes deep I guess.

 Crab mentality can hold you back in so many areas of your life:

 - Learning or upgrading your skills

 I don’t want you getting held back in any of those.
 But what I really want you to focus on is your money.

-Growing your wealth takes planning and action.
-Don’t skimp out on either of those.
-Here are some ways that you can let yourself get held back when it comes to your money:
+Growing your wealth takes planning and action so here are some ways that you can let yourself get held back when it comes to your money: